(Image: Justitia (Lady Justice), a symbol of moral justice embraced by many judicial systems worldwide)

 In the letter, the referee should state: 1) How long they have known the applicant and in what capacity, and 2) What is their opinion of the applicant’s ability to undertake study at undergraduate level and to successfully complete our LLB programme.

 This is an additional requirement introduced for the 2019/2020 intake of this programme.
-The matching webclass will be offered several times in early 2019 and applicants must complete the matching webclass as part of the application process.
+The matching web class will be offered several times in Spring 2019 and applicants must complete the matching web class as part of the application and registration process.

-Applicants may still begin the application process and submit the other required documents before the matching webclass is offered, and then complete the matching webclass once it becomes available.
+Applicants may still begin the application process and submit the other required documents before the matching web class is offered.
+Those who have started the application process will receive an invitation email to participate once the web class is available.